+【up2024 0427 15:48】

 As global warming and urbanization continue, the increase in the adverse impacts of future extreme heatwaves becomes inevitable.
 Consequently, focusing on river cooling effects during extreme weather conditions can offer valuable scientific insights for addressing future urban climate change.
-This study unveiled higher average values of RCI and CRCI on the extremely hot day compared to the normal summer day.
+This study unveils higher average values of RCI and CRCI on the extremely hot day compared to the normal summer day.
 This difference can be explained by the mechanism of water cooling on heatwave days, as the larger temperature difference between the land and the nearby water body can lead to a stronger cooling potential for the waterfront area.
-Due to the significantly higher temperature, the intensity of evaporative cooling from the water surface is also greater.
-Additionally, this research revealed that the spatial variations of river cooling effects were larger on the extremely hot day.
+Due to the significantly higher temperature, the intensity of evaporative cooling from the water surface is also larger.
+Additionally, it has been found that the spatial variations of river cooling effects were larger on the extremely hot day.
 This finding is consistent with an observation of cooling from the nearby sea in Adelaide, which demonstrated significantly larger spatial variations in sea breeze cooling capacity under heatwave conditions (Zhou et al., 2020).

-Overall, existing researches about water cooling on heatwave days are still limited, necessitating further explorations in related fields.
+【up2024 0427 15:48】

 Some studies have explored the relationship between urban climate and topography (Oke et al., 2017; Liao et al., 2022; Mo et al., 2024).
 However, the role of topography in affecting water cooling remains inadequately understood.
-This study revealed that topography exerted a significant influence on the cooling effects of rivers, surpassing the impact of land cover and 3D building characteristics.
+This study reveals that topography exerted a significant influence on the cooling effects of rivers, surpassing the impact of land cover and 3D building characteristics.
 This is reasonable as rivers significantly shape the thermal environment of their surroundings through the modulation of inland airflow.
-The irregularity of terrain can alter the direction and intensity of airflow, thus influencing the spatial pattern of the thermal environment.
-Steeper terrain hinders the inland penetration of water cooling effects, leading to a reduction in cooling intensity.
-Additionally, this study identified a positive correlation between elevation and river cooling, which was likely to be attributed to the temperature decrease caused by the elevated altitude.
+Specifically, the irregularity of terrain can alter the direction and intensity of airflow, thus influencing the spatial pattern of the thermal environment.
+For waterfront area with steep terrain, the inland penetration of water cooling effect is weakened, leading to a reduction in cooling intensity.
+Additionally, this study identifies a positive correlation between elevation and river cooling, which was likely to be attributed to the temperature decrease caused by the elevated altitude.

+【up2024 0427 15:48】

-In terms of 2-dimensional land cover characteristics, this study observed a relatively minor role of land cover composition.
-The limited correlation between river cooling and the proportion of vegetation area can be explained by their complex interactions.
+In terms of land cover characteristics, this study observes an intricate correlation between river cooling and the proportion of vegetation area, which can be explained by their complex interactions.
 On one hand, the lower temperature of green space compared to impervious surface weakens the impact of river cooling.
 On the other hand, vegetated areas are mostly open areas, which facilitate the inward penetration of cooler airflow from the river.
 Considering the aforementioned influences, the overall effects of vegetation cover ratio on river cooling are complicated.
-While some studies indicated an increase in water cooling with expanded vegetation cover, an opposite correlation has been discovered elsewhere (Sun et al., 2012; Wu et al., 2020).
+While some studies indicated an increase in water cooling with expanded vegetation cover, opposite correlations have been discovered elsewhere (Sun et al., 2012; Wu et al., 2020).
 In Chengdu, no significant correlation was found between the cooling intensity of wetland and the proportion of vegetation cover (Wu et al., 2021).
-Hence, further investigations are required to gain a better understanding of the intricate relationship between land cover composition and water cooling.
+Hence, further investigations are required to gain a better understanding of the relationship between land cover composition and water cooling.

 Implications for urban planning